Adriano-7/Packman/docs/README.md

 >> - [RandomMovement](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/control/game/RandomMovement.java)
 >>
 >>**Consequences**
->Using this pattern, we delegate the algorithm choice for the movement to the type of monster.
+> By using this pattern, we delegate the algorithm choice for the movement to the concrete MonsterStates, that know which to define.
-> The controller asks for it from the monster and uses it to move said monster.
+> When asked to move a monster, the MonsterState can easily ask its MovementStrategy to do so.
-> This avoids any switch case by using polymorphism.
+> This avoids any switch cases by using polymorphism.

 ### Strategy
 >>**Problem in Context**\